sendahug/send-hug-backend/README.md

     - The database URI comes from an environment variable named **DATABASE_URL**.
 Make sure you include the driver in the URL (e.g., `postgresql+asyncpg` instead of `postgresql`), as otherwise SQLAlchemy assumes it should use the default driver, which (at least for postgres) doesn't support async/await.
     - **PRIVATE_KEY** - environment variable containing your private VAPID key (required for push notifications).
     - The frontend URI comes from an environment variable named **FRONTEND**.
+    - The firebase credentials file's location is in an environment variable called **FIREBASE_CREDENTIALS_FILE**.
 8. Update your database using ```alembic upgrade head```
 9. Run Quart with:
     - ```export QUART_APP=app.py```